Mathieu-Desrochers/Linux-Notebook/procedures/raspberry-pi-web-server.md

     ...

 Get the IP address on the line showing b8:27.
-This is the pi's address on your network.
+This is the pi's current address on your network.

 Connecting to the pi
 --------------------